vibhujain/dcos-docs-site/pages/ksphere/kommander/latest/clusters/index.md

 Kommander allows you to monitor and manage very large numbers of clusters and so we make it easy to either connect existing clusters or create new clusters whose lifecycle is managed by Konvoy.

-From the dashboard page or the clusters page, click Add Cluster and Create Konvoy Cluster.
+From the dashboard page or the clusters page, select Add Cluster, then Create Konvoy Cluster.

 ![Add Cluster Options](../../img/add-cluster.png)

 ### Connecting an Existing Cluster

-Clicking the Connect Cluster option will reveal a UI that accepts a kubeconfig file that you may either paste or upload into the form.
+Selecting Connect Cluster reveals a UI that accepts a kubeconfig file that you can either paste or upload into the form.
 You can select the intended context from the Context select list or change the display name provided with the config.
 Add labels to classify your cluster.
 Cluster labels are matched to the selectors created for projects.
 Changing a cluster’s labels may add or remove the cluster from projects.

 ![Add Cluster Connect](../../img/add-cluster-connect.png)

-In order to enable centralized API access to the connected cluster a Certificate Authority must be posted as a secret to the API server first.
+To enable centralized API access to the connected cluster, a Certificate Authority must be posted as a secret to the API server first.
 The following script creates a CA including a CA certificate and a private key.
-It then posts this CA under the name `kubernetes-root-ca` into the namespace `cert-manager` which will be created if it not already exists.
+Kommander then posts this CA under the name `kubernetes-root-ca` into the namespace `cert-manager` which will be created if it does not already exist.

 ```bash
 #!/usr/bin/env bash